UE and VR Development Technical Notes

 HTC VIVE Device Setup

-SteamVR 2.0 Base Station Positioning
+SteamVR 2.0 Base Stations

-First, add a proxy in Proxifier:
+First, add the proxy in Proxifier:

 Once the connection test is successful, you can proceed with the following operations.